Bipolar And Addiction

 Connection Between Bipolar and Addiction

 Bipolar disorder is a chronic or episodic (occasionally occurring and at irregular intervals) mental disorder.
-It can cause unusual, often extreme, and fluctuating mood, energy, activity, and concentration or focus changes.
-Bipolar disorder is sometimes called a manic-depressive disorder or manic depression, which are older terms .
+It can cause unusual, extreme, fluctuating mood, energy, activity, and concentration or focus changes.
+Bipolar disorder is sometimes called manic-depressive disorder or manic depression, which are older terms .

-Most of the time, bipolar disorder develops during late adolescence teen years, or early adulthood.
+Most of the time, bipolar disorder develops during late adolescence teen years or early adulthood.
 Occasionally, bipolar symptoms can appear in children.
-Although the symptoms come and go, bipolar disorder usually requires lifetime treatment and does not go away on its own.
+Although the symptoms come and go, bipolar disorder usually requires lifetime treatment and does not go away independently.
 Bipolar disorder can be an essential factor in suicide, job loss, and family discord, but proper treatment improves.

 The incidence of substance abuse is higher among individuals with bipolar disorder than among the population.
 The NCBI states that the rates of lifetime substance abuse were high for both alcohol (48.5%) and drugs (43.9%).
 Nearly 60% of the cohort had a history of some lifetime substance abuse.
 Males had higher abuse rates than females, but no differences in substance abuse were observed between subjects in manic and mixed bipolar states.
 Rates of active substance abuse were lower in older age cohorts.
 Subjects with a comorbid diagnosis of lifetime substance abuse had more psychiatric hospitalizations .